marlonjames71/Emoji-Rebus/README.md

 # Emoji-Rebus

+I wanted to make a simple game for my classmates to enjoy to celebrate World Emoji Day.
+Here it is:

 **Rebus Puzzle** - A rebus (/ˈriːbəs/) is a puzzle device which combines the use of illustrated pictures with individual letters to depict words and/or phrases.
 For example: the word ‘been’ might be depicted by a "rebus" showing an illustrated bumblebee next to a plus sign (+) and the letter "n".
 It was a favorite